-A.2.5.
+A.2.3.
 Booting from hard disk

 It's possible to boot the installer using no removable media, but just an existing hard disk, which can have a different OS on it.
-Download hd-media/initrd.gz, hd-media/vmlinuz, and a Debian CD image to the top-level directory of the hard disk.
+Download hd-media/initrd.gz, hd-media/vmlinuz, and a Debian

+CD image to the top-level directory of the hard disk.
 Make sure that the CD image has a filename ending in .iso.
 Now it's just a matter of booting linux with the initrd.
-Section 5.1.2 explains one way to do it.